cmrnprry/Rat-House/README.md

 # Rat-House

-A respository for the Rat House team during the Code Coven Summer Program.
+A respository for team Rat House during the Code Coven Summer Program.